the-guild-org/federation/README.md

 - produces Supergraph SDL (can be used with Apollo Router and every tool that supports Supergraph SDL)
 - does not support Hints
+- a lot faster!
+5x faster when composing and validating simple schemas, but 28x faster at big scale.

 ## Installation